cmwetherell/cmwetherell.github.io/docs/tournaments/2022-44th-chess-olympiad-chennai/index.md

 ### Gukesh D continues dominance, but India 2 finally stumbles

 After today's matches we have our first sole leader of the event - Armenia!
-Tomorrow they will play the second place team, and still the favorite accoridng to my predictions, the United States.
+After the rest day, they will play the second place team and still the favorite accoridng to my predictions, the United States.

 Gukesh D has continues his incredible streak, winning his first six games.
 His current tournemanet performance rating is 3329, which would shatter the [record of 3103][record] if he is able to continue.
 It's all a tall order to continue a performance like this for five more rounds, and losing just one game will drop him well below 3000 TPR.